learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ## `##` Objectives

  1. Every reading should have a list of learning objectives that will describe what the student should be able to do or show after completing the lesson.
-Refer to the previous lessons on learning objectives for more info.
 Typically we will provide you with the learning objectives already.
  2. It should be a numbered list, in most cases with around 3 to 7 items.
  3. It should be written in the present-imperative tense.
 Overusing the verbs "learn", "recognize", "know", and "understand" should be avoided (e.g. good: "Run the test suite" vs bad: "Learn to run a test" or "Running tests." or "Know how to run a test").

 ## `##` Exposition

 Remember to create a narrative that has a beginning, middle, and end.
-More on this in upcoming sentences.
+More on this in upcoming lessons.

 But for now, make sure you explain why we are learning what we are learning.
 Give a real-world or pseudo-real-world example of using the technology/skill being discussed or show the pain of solving the problem using only the knowledge students have up to this point.